ODLS1/Mlaem_Pre-Release/README.md

 ### Thank You
 Thank you for taking the time to submit issues and feature requests for the pre-release vesion of Mlaem!

-#### ---------------------------------- Release Notes ----------------------------------
+#### ------------------------------- Release Notes -------------------------------

 ##### Version 6.A3 (Alpha 3, October 11, 2024)
 * Fixed bug in opening invalid files that could result in overwriting a file (added a test to protect against future issues).
-* Added capabilty to save an image of the plot by itself (without windows on top of the plot) in `Project`->`Save Image of Plot`
+* Added capabilty to save an image of the plot by itself (without windows on top of the plot) in `Project`->`Save Image of Plot`.
 * Fixed event playback issues on Windows and MacOS.

 ##### Version 6.A2 (Alpha 2, October 10, 2024)
-* Fixed inability to switch grid type from the Grid Dialog
+* Fixed inability to switch grid type from the Grid Dialog.
-* Fixed crash when clicking on multiple tools or layers in succession
+* Fixed crash when clicking on multiple tools or layers in succession.
-* Added ability to set a title for the plot (available through the menu in `View` -> `Set Plot Title`)
+* Added ability to set a title for the plot (available through the menu in `View` -> `Set Plot Title`).

 ##### Version 6.A1 (Alpha 1, October 8, 2024)
 * Fixed crash and issues with TRACE module.
 Mlaem should now always be in TRACE when the Results tools are used.
-* Created a setting under the `Settings` -> `Wells` menu that can be selected to only allow entry of one well at a time
+* Created a setting under the `Settings` -> `Wells` menu that can be selected to only allow entry of one well at a time.
     - If desired, you can paste the line `"limit entry to one well at a time": true,` into the "settings.json" file in the directory where Mlaem is located.
-* The Edit tool ("E") can now highlight elements with the right mouse button
+* The Edit tool ("E") can now highlight elements with the right mouse button.
-* Elements are now drawn over the plot contours, not vice-versa
+* Elements are now drawn over the plot contours, not vice-versa.
-* When right-clicking with the Trace tool, it will repeat the last command (as opposed to performing another trace)
+* When right-clicking with the Trace tool, it will repeat the last command (as opposed to performing another trace).

 ##### Version 6.A0 (Alpha 0, September 30, 2024)
-* Initial pre-release of Mlaem on Windows, MacOS-Apple, MacOS-Intel, and Linux
+* Initial pre-release of Mlaem on Windows, MacOS-Apple, MacOS-Intel, and Linux.